bramtechs/censorship/README.md

-# censorship
+# Censorship

-A CLI program designed to hide annoying MSVC-compiler messages.
+*"Make MSVC shut the f- up again."*

-Prevents output lines containing certain words from being printed.
+CLI program that prevents piped output containing specified words from being printed.

+It was originally designed to hide annoying Windows XP depreciation messages when compiling with MSVC.

 ## Usage
 - Place banned words in `censor.txt`,`.censor.txt`,`censorship.txt` or `.censorship.txt`